-I’m assuming you know the basics of creating and editing Multicam in Final Cut Pro X. If you new to Multicam I would recommend checking out the overview of Multicam in the FCP X user guide, which you can read here.
+I’m assuming you know the basics of creating and editing Multicam in Final Cut Pro X. If you’re new to Multicam I would recommend checking out the overview of Multicam in the FCP X user guide, which you can read here.

 1. Unlock batch color correction and audio adjustments.

 In Final Cut Pro X Multicam Clips and Compound Clips are a special kind of clip.
 Each time you use a clip or a portion of a clip, it is a “child” which references a “parent” in a Library.
-Compound Clips gives you a reusable container with the capabilities of a Project timeline, while Multicam Clips lets you take your pick of multiple synchronized video and audio sources.
-Open and make a change to any Compound Clip or Multicam Clip (then parent) and that change will be reflected every time the clip is used (the child).
+Compound Clips give you a reusable container with the capabilities of a Project timeline, while Multicam Clips lets you take your pick of multiple synchronized video and audio sources.
+Open and make a change to any Compound Clip or Multicam Clip (the parent) and that change will be reflected every time the clip is used (the child).

 Armed with this knowledge you can probably already imagine some uses for parent-child relationships in Multicam Clips.
 One of the best uses is applying color correction, or audio sweetening the cameras in your multicam inside the angle editor, rather than in the timeline.
 Adjust the color once, and you’ll see it reflected every time you use that angle in your edit.
-Once you get your head around this concept and how to take advantage of it, it will save you an amazing amounts of time in your edits.
+Once you get your head around this concept and how to take advantage of it, it will save you an amazing amount of time in your edits.